Algarve itinerary 7 days – can be done as a road trip or without a car using public transport.

 I did hike in most of the Algarve with flip flops and I saw many people who did the same, but it isn’t the smartest thing to do.
 There’s gravel so your trainers are recommended.

-There are a number of places along the Seven Hanging Valleys trail where you can take a break to walk down to the beach and swim.
-This trail goes through a few beach towns if you want to stop for a drink or food.
+There are a few places along the Seven Hanging Valleys trail where you can take a break to walk down to the beach and swim.
+Not every beach is easy to reach though.

 Kayak or SUP to Benagil Cave

-I visited Benagil Cave from Portimao, but I realized during the tour that it was closest to Carvoeiro.
+The first time I visited Benagil Cave, it was from Portimao, but I realized during the tour that it was closest to Carvoeiro.
 I have a detailed post about visiting Benagil Cave, but I’d like to summarize it here.